zextras/tech-doc/source/carbonio/_management/backup.rst

-By default, a SmartScan is scheduled to be executed each night (if ``Scan Operation Scheduling`` is enabled in the |backup| section of the Administration Zimlet).
+By default, a SmartScan is scheduled to be executed each night (if ``Scan Operation Scheduling`` is enabled in the |backup| section of the Administration Console).
 Once a week, on a day set by the user, a Purge is executed together with the SmartScan to clear |backup|’s datastore from any deleted item that exceeded the retention period.